 8.13.1.
 Addresses and other details of Yango are specified in the Country Terms for a relevant Country.

 8.13.2.
-Addresses and other details of the Counterparty have been provided by the Counterparty to Yango via the E-Platform and are specified at the Counterparty Account.
+Addresses and other details of the Counterparty have been provided by the Counterparty to Yango via the E-Platform and are stored at the Counterparty Account.